UloE-G/sportsquiz/README.md

  - The Questions all loaded in the correct position with the correct picture.

  - When an answer was clicked on the website was able to determine if it was correct or incorrect by highlighting the wrong answer in red (if it was wrong) and the right answer in green.

+ - After an answer is clicked, the next button pops up on time and response correctly by showing the next question.

+ - When the timer reaches zero the it instantly shows the score and correctly tallys up the correct answers.

 ### Validator Testing